Current & Upcoming Events

-The GoFA Policy and Advocacy Task Force has become the Future of Citizenry, in which we envision a future where we ALL advocate for justice and equity for the most marginalized groups in society.
+The GoFA Policy and Advocacy Task Force has become the Future of Citizenry, envisioning a future where we ALL advocate for justice and equity for marginalized groups in society.

-We invite you to a conversation with award winning documentary film makers Grace Lee & Marjan Safinia, along with voting rights activist Nse Ufot to discuss their most recent documentary She Could Be Next.
+We invite you to a conversation with filmmakers Grace Lee, Marjan Safinia, and voting rights activist Nse Ufot to discuss their documentary She Could Be Next.

 The Future Made By Us: Workshop Series

 You’ve made your wish for the future.
 What comes next?